k3rnel-pan1c-ksd/automated-keystroke-acoustic-attack/README.md

 5. **Transfer learning** → `keystroke_transfer_model.keras`.
 6. **Test on unseen data** — `diplomski123@` demo.

-Before running, point the clone URL in Section 0 at your own copy of the dataset repo, and upload the 125-samples-per-key base dataset as `cropped_base/` (it is exposed at `input-sounds/cropped_base/` after cloning).

 All code, trained models, the hyperparameter grid-search CSV, and the random seed are included to support fully reproducible research.